JiayuuWang/Auto-Cursor/README.md

 ## English Version

 ### Overview
-Auto-Cursor is a GUI-native orchestration layer that pilots the Cursor IDE like a human operator.
-By combining large language models, visual grounding, and deterministic automation, the project explores how agents can build software without being confined to command-line tooling.
+Auto-Cursor is **THE FIRST** (to the best of my knowledge) GUI-native orchestration layer that pilots the Cursor IDE like a human operator.
+By combining large language models, visual grounding, and deterministic automation, the project explores how agents can build software without being confined to command-line tooling via graphic user interfaces.

 ### Why Through GUI?
 1. **Human-parity reach**: Command-line automation is capped by the APIs that tools expose.
 A GUI agent, however, can click, type, drag, and navigate any surface that a human can.
 This dramatically widens the solution space—if a person can operate it, an agent can learn to operate it too, opening the door to automating entire product lifecycles.